1 What is Counselling?

 No. The on-line registration form asks for information about you such as your age, gender, referral source, etc which is collated and used to compile anonymous statistics.
-Brief summaries of sessions will be written by your counsellor and are stored in a secure, protected electronic system and remain the property of the Counselling Service at all times.
+Brief summaries of sessions will be written by your counsellor and are stored in a secure, protected electronic system and all notes and data remain the property of the Counselling Service at all times.
 No information is recorded on any central university records.
 The Counselling Service complies with current Data Protection legislation.
 NB we are introducing a new case management system which has been significantly developed with security in mind.
 For more details, please ask at the Counselling Service.
-All client notes and data are the property of the Counselling Service at all times.
 A Subject Access Request can be submitted to gain access to your data - ask you counsellor or the Counselling Service for more details if required.

 18 How can I have my say about the Counselling Service?